 Kelly Brogan’s stated goal on the book cover is to help women learn the truth about depression and how they can heal themselves.
 This annoys me a bit, because it really minimizes what she’s actually doing.
 In her office she is regularly treating patients with severe, often treatment-resistant mental illnesses (including things like psychosis and schizophrenia) and helping them heal naturally and get off of medication.
 Additionally, many men have gone through her online program, and surely even more have read her book.
 So my summary of what she does is simple: help people cure their mental illnesses.

 What?
 You thought that was impossible, didn’t you.
 Yes, I did too.
 But her book dives pretty deeply into the drivers of mental illness, namely inflammation, and blows the chemical imbalance hypothesis (turns out it was never substantiated by evidence) out of the water.
 She also addresses the genetic component, explaining that our genes are modified on a moment by moment basis and are not set in stone (epigenetics).
 She then explains what all you can do about it, which is the process I went through.

 I couldn’t recommend her book enough to anyone who has ever experienced any mental issues whatsoever or has known someone who has.
-It would be impossible for me to make the case for this process better than she can, but just know that she has seriously done her research and has helped countless patients over the past eight years since she changed her practice.
+It would be impossible for me to make the case for this process better than she can, but just know that she has seriously done her research and has helped countless patients over the past ten years since she changed her practice.
 One thing she mentioned in an interview that I was very impressed by: she has no long term patients.
 They come to her for an intense window of time, and then, once they are through the process, they no longer need her.

 Anyway, I’ll get into the details of my process.
 I should also mention first that her methods are useful for all manner of physical ailments as well, and truly, mental illness is just another physical disease.